NEWS!: AIC 2023 will be held in Bremen (in September 2023). Dedicated website coming soon

-The AIC workshop series on Artificial Intelligence and Cognition (http://dblp.uni-trier.de/db/conf/aic/index"), started in 2013 stemming from the need of creating an international scientific forum for the discussion and the presentation of the theoretical and applied research developments in the field of Cognitively-inspired Artificial Intelligence, Cognitive Artificial Systems and Computational Cognitive Science/Neuroscience.
+The AIC workshop series on Artificial Intelligence and Cognition (http://dblp.uni-trier.de/db/conf/aic/index"), was founded by Antonio Lieto in 2013.
+The first edition was held at the University of Turin.
+This series stems from the need of creating an international scientific forum for the discussion and the presentation of the theoretical and applied research developments in the field of Cognitively-inspired Artificial Intelligence, Cognitive Artificial Systems and Computational Cognitive Science/Neuroscience.

 The main motivation behind the AIC events lies in the fact that, from a historical standpoint (and due to the previous influences of the cybernetics in the study of natural and artificial systems), research in Artificial Intelligence (AI) has been based on a strong collaboration with Cognitive Science disciplines.